alephium/www/src/content/news/alephium-naming-competition-c1b736797461/index.md

 ---

-### To participate and get a chance to win ALPH rewards, share your name proposals in the \#💡suggestions channel on our Discord by following this link: <a href="https://discord.gg/s82ZXRw4Dc."data-href="https://discord.gg/s82ZXRw4Dc.">https://discord.gg/s82ZXRw4Dc.</a>
+### To participate and get a chance to win ALPH rewards, share your name proposals in the \#💡suggestions channel on our Discord by following this link: <a href="https://discord.gg/s82ZXRw4Dc.">https://discord.gg/s82ZXRw4Dc.</a>

 **The naming competition starts on January 31st, 2022 at 3:00pm CET and ends on February 2nd, 2022 at 18:00 CET.**

-Involving the community is a good way to pool great resources of imagination and come up with the best, most accurate names for things. <a href="https://www.nytimes.com/2016/03/22/world/europe/boaty-mcboatface-what-you-get-when-you-let-the-internet-decide.html" data-href="https://www.nytimes.com/2016/03/22/world/europe/boaty-mcboatface-what-you-get-when-you-let-the-internet-decide.html">But it can also be tricky as many naming contests have ended up with all sorts of crazy user-suggested names.</a>
+Involving the community is a good way to pool great resources of imagination and come up with the best, most accurate names for things. <a href="https://www.nytimes.com/2016/03/22/world/europe/boaty-mcboatface-what-you-get-when-you-let-the-internet-decide.html" >But it can also be tricky as many naming contests have ended up with all sorts of crazy user-suggested names.</a>

 We are curious to see what our community can come up with while retaining some agency on our brand, so we invite you to propose the names of your choice and let the Alephium team vote for its favorite names in several categories.